 - In May 2023, a second NEVA Order identified Option 5A as the preferred route for the Victorian section of the project, along with changes to the Western Renewables Link.

-These orders require TCV to progress planning and early works for VNI West.
+These orders require the VNI West project team to progress planning and early works for VNI West.
 Whether the project proceeds to construction depends on formal planning and environmental approvals informed by:

 - A comprehensive Environment Effects Statement (EES), which assesses potential impacts and determines whether they are acceptable